Austrian Scythe Guide • • • Product List • • • Price List • • • How To Order • • • Order Form

 BUYING A SCYTHE

 If you are interested in finding out more about these scythes, please go to Austrian Scythe Guide .
 If you want to find out what I have for sale please go to Product List and the Price List .
 You can buy a scythe by mail order, or by coming to my store in West Dorset (by appointment only) or from one of a number of regional distributors (see three paragraphs further down this page).
 If you want to order a scythe please go to How To Order and print out an Order Form .
-If you want to visit the store, please arrange an appointment by email (preferably) or phone.
-I don't take cards, so you will need to bring a chequebook, or cash.
+If you want to visit the store in West Dorset, please arrange an appointment by email (preferably) or phone.
+I can take bank transfers but prefer it if you bring a chequebook, or cash.

 PROFESSIONAL LAND MANAGERS

-If you require scythes and equipment for a team of workers or volunteers we can supply a package of goods together with a day long training programme from one of our teachers.
-We also provide tuition for team leaders at our scythe masterclass held just before the West Country Scythe Festival in June.
-Please telephone Simon on 01297 561359 or e-mail scythes@myphone.coop Customers include land managers at The National Trust, RSPB, BTCV, London Zoo, and many Wildlife Trusts, County Councils and District Councils.
+If you require scythes and equipment for a team of workers or volunteers, we can supply a package of goods, and put you in touch with an expert scythe teacher.
+Customers include land managers at The National Trust, RSPB, BTCV, London Zoo, and many Wildlife Trusts, County Councils and District Councils.

 TUITION